Can I Use HSA or FSA Funds for Recovery Equipment?

 Double-dipping: HSA payment + Schedule A deduction

-If you pay with HSA funds, you cannot also claim the expense as a Schedule A medical deduction.
-One tax benefit per dollar—not both.
+If you pay with HSA funds, you cannot also claim a Schedule A medical deduction.
+One tax benefit per dollar.

 8